vtchris/hangman/README.md

      <li>HTML/CSS</li>
 </ul>

 <p>This game uses onkeyup to determine your guessed letter.
-I noticed that this did not work on mobile devices since there was not text-box to trigger the mobile keyboard.
-To address this issue, I have a text-box that is displayed on smaller screens.
+I noticed that this did not work on mobile devices since there was no textbox to trigger the mobile keyboard.
+To address this issue I have a textbox that is displayed on smaller screens using an @media query.
 Once the letter is captured, I clear the text-box.
 Press ESC to move to the next word.
 Thanks for playing, have fun!</p>

 ![](assets/images/demo/hangman-demo-1.jpg)